Impact of Covid-19

 This NHS service aims to help young people up to the age of 18 who are finding it hard to manage their emotional and psychological health, and who are suffering with acute, chronic and severe mental health problems.
 Their Facebook page provides a wide range of resources and links with information and support for young people and their families – there is also a link to their website available from here:

-We hope to be able to deliver our Safer Gosport Community Day next year but the priority is to keep the public as safe as possible and follow Government guidance:
+We hope to be able to deliver our Safer Gosport Community Day in 2021 but the priority is to keep the public as safe as possible and follow Government guidance: